 Hunting (in the broadest sense of the word) involves millions of people, over huge land areas and contributes significantly to local and national economies.
 It occurs in a range of ecosystems and is embedded in social structures.
-However, in some cases there can be conflicts because of the potential impact hunting can have on the status of species of conservation importance and in the past there have been obvious examples of the lack of sustainability of some hunting practices.
+However, in some cases there can be conflicts because of the potential impact hunting can have on the status of species of conservation importance and in the past there are obvious examples of the lack of sustainability of some hunting practices.
 However, in an increasingly human dominated environment, hunting management often involves the preservation of natural or semi-natural habitats and the biodiversity they contain.
 A major driver of research in Europe is the concern over how to halt the loss of biodiversity.
 In many cases we have failed to reach targets for the condition of species and their habitats.
-The latest European initiative is the EU Biodiversity Strategy to 20201.
-Essentially, there is broad as land-use change driven by both climate and policy objectives.
+The latest European initiative is the EU Biodiversity Strategy to 2020.
+Essentially, there is broad agreement that biodiversity is under increasing pressure from human activities such as land-use change driven by both climate and policy objectives.
 However, there is little consensus on how land can be managed to halt this biodiversity loss whilst ensuring the sustainable livelihoods of those who depend on the natural environment.